High School Mathematics

 This course is an advanced math course that continues to build upon Algebra I with extensive work in linear, quadratic, polynomial, rational, exponential and logarithmic functions.
 Problem solving in real situations is a focus.
 This course prepares students for advanced math and for college algebra.
 Algebra II provides a third math credit for graduation and is required for the STEM Endorsement.
 This course is a prerequisite for statistics, CTE, pre-calculus, and IB math.

-Pre-AP Algebra II builds on Algebra I by extending work in linear, quadratic, and exponential functions.
+Algebra II Honors builds on Algebra I by extending work in linear, quadratic, and exponential functions.
 Students will explore square root, rational, cubic, cube root, absolute values and logarithmic functions.
 Students will also solve square root, cube root, and absolute value equations.
-In addition to these Algebra II concepts and skills, Pre-AP students will enhance their algebraic manipulation skills to be prepared for Pre-Calculus and AP Calculus.
-After this course, students should enroll in either Pre-AP Pre-Calculus or Pre-AP OnRamps Pre-Calculus.
+In addition to these Algebra II concepts and skills, Honors students will enhance their algebraic manipulation skills to be prepared for Pre-Calculus and AP Calculus.
+After this course, students should enroll in either Pre-Calculus Honors or OnRamps Pre-Calculus Honors.